gwpy/gwpy/docs/timeseries/io.rst

 **If the output file already exists it will be overwritten.**

-.. _pdpy-timeseries-io-hdf5:
+.. _pydischarge-timeseries-io-hdf5:

 ====
 HDF5
 ====

-PDpy allows storing data in HDF5 format files, using a custom specification for storage of metadata.
+pyDischarge allows storing data in HDF5 format files, using a custom specification for storage of metadata.

 .. warning::

-   To read GWOSC data from HDF5, please see :ref:`pdpy-timeseries-io-hdf5-gwosc`.
+   To read GWOSC data from HDF5, please see :ref:`pydischarge-timeseries-io-hdf5-gwosc`.

 Reading
 -------